Kristina01111000/lavendersite/README.md

 - need to get rid of cart button on headder

-email janet about renewal, offer to let her pay for it with her card, or pay me to pay for it email her on monday so she sees it
+email janet about renewal, offer to let her pay for it with her card, or pay me to pay for it -> sent, waiting on response

-auto renewal is going to be 200 or so dollars